deepgram/brain-upload-example/README.md

 To upload all files in a directory, go to that directory and run:

     brainupload -u my.userid -t my.token -s https://mycustom-brain.deepgram.com
 Get the token and userid from the 'api' link in on your brain instance!
+Files will appear in the 'My Files' page of brain instance you uploaded to.